swimos/swimos-docs/src/_backend/ingress-bridges.md

 - A secondary service pulls data, using **any networking protocol of your choice**, from the data source, then relays data to the Swim server using any of the "push-type" bridges discussed above.

 It is **not required** that this service run outside of the Swim server.
 There is a way to execute blocking calls within a server context without impacting Web Agent functionality.
-This feature exceeds the scope of this discussion, but a fully-worked example can be found in our [HTTP Ingress Bridge example]({% link _backend/http-ingress-bridges.md %}).
+This feature exceeds the scope of this discussion, but a fully-worked example can be found in our [HTTP ingestion example]({% link _backend/http-ingestion.md %}).

 ### Try It Yourself